torvalds/linux/Documentation/networking/af_xdp.rst

 ======

-Libbpf is a helper library for eBPF and XDP that makes using these technologies a lot simpler.
+Libbpf is a helper library for eBPF and XDP that makes using these techyeslogies a lot simpler.
 It also contains specific helper functions in tools/lib/bpf/xsk.h for facilitating the use of AF_XDP.
 It contains two types of functions: those that can be used to make the setup of AF_XDP socket easier and ones that can be used in the data